Nav-Appaiya/NavAppaiya.nl2/readme.md

 A CMS with Symfony
 ========================
-Personal project to learn more about the Symfony way of creating a blog site.
-The code will be explained in code comments and in the Resources/doc folder under each bundle.
+A simple Content Management System in Symfony.

-Login at the backend to manage:
+Login at /login to manage:
 - Users
 - Pages
 - Categories